LacunaSoftware/docs/docs.en-us/articles/welcome/contributing.md

 1. Alter the `toc.md` **from both projects** including the article

 > [!TIP]
-> An easy way to ensure that the new article has UTF-8 BOM encoding is to copy an existing article instead of creating a new file
+> An easy way to ensure that the new article has UTF-8 BOM encoding is to copy an existing article instead of creating a new file.

 You don't need to write both versions of the article right away, you can write one of the versions and put this on the other one: